 The above assumptions yield revenues in excess of expenses for FY 2016 of \$576,000, without any increase budgeted for healthcare or salaries.
 Healthcare is expected to cost \$422,000, with the current estimate and a 1% increase in salary is expected to cost around \$142,000.
 We will ask for direction from the Board of how to distribute this revenue.
-Mr. Ogborn then mentioned four possible options would be to possibly reduce the levy amount to the patrons or request a lower levy amount next September, or to reduce the deficit fund balance (auditors recommend a 6% Fund Balance), or to give raises to staff, or to pay for the increase in healthcare, or even a combination.
+The four options are to possibly reduce the levy amount to the patrons or request a lower levy amount next September, reduce the deficit fund balance (auditors recommend a 6% Fund Balance), give raises to staff, and/or pay for the increase in healthcare.

-When the independent auditor presented the final audit reports each year, they recommended that we should have a reserve, or rainy day fund of 6% of revenues.
+When the independent auditor would present the final audit report, they recommended that we should have a reserve, or rainy day fund, of 6% of revenues.
 This reserve would be Board restricted for emergencies and released only through Board action.
 Unfortunately, since the funding fell out of the education system in 2009, this has been only a discussion.
 The goal of this District should be to commit to build a reserve and control expenses until that 6% figure has been achieved.

-It has also been several years since school district employees have had an increase on the base of their salary scales.
+It has also been several years since the staff has had an increase on the base of their salary scales.
 The State and the legislature have put money into salary disbursements in an attempt to raise the salaries of staff throughout the State.
 We have some amazing employees in our District and have to remain financially competitive with the surrounding school districts to attract and retain good staff.

 Mr. Ogborn stated that it would be nice to reward our employees for the work they do.
-He added that we are doing amazing work and turning out amazing students and this could not be accomplished without the great work of our staff and of our support staff all the way from the superintendent to our custodians are all involved with getting our seniors to the high quality level.
+We are doing amazing work and turning out amazing students and this could be accomplished without the great work of our staff and of our support staff all the way from the superintendent down to our custodian is involved with getting our seniors to the high quality level.
 Trustee House added that the monthly building presentations are proof of the great work our staff do daily, producing students at a highly capable level and that we have a good educational program.
 Chairman Alexander stated that from a moral standpoint, it is really tough to be stuck in a dead-end job and being told that there would be no pay raise, and that they might possibly have to take another pay cut.
-He thinks it's really important to put some money on the salary base.
-Discussion began regarding the "phony corner" and the lanes.
-Chairman Alexander continued to say that a teacher could work for eight to ten years and never receive a raise and then they might have a raise for the next couple of years and then they would have to wait another five or more years before they would receive another pay raise.
-He added that there are no incentives for a teacher to move up on our current salary schedule.
-He continued to add that we encourage ourt teachers to get higher degrees, to better themselves with additional college credits, but we never have the finances to pay them for their effort.
-He continued to add that he thinks we need to try to hold the line on the levy, but try to give some encouraging news along the way.
-Discussion continued regarding the State Salary Schedule and the District Salary Schedule.
+He thinks it's important to put some money on the salary base.

-We currently exceed in Salary Expense what the State infers we receive in salary through the Salary Based Apportionment calculation.
+We currently exceed in salary expense what the State infers we receive in salary through the salary based apportionment calculation.
 The Career Ladder is a radically different way to calculate apportionment to the Districts and we will see how this plays out in the coming year.
 Some Districts are leaning toward converting their salary scales to emulate the Career Ladder structure.

 The funds, although intended to go toward salaries, may need to be utilized to offset the increase in healthcare premiums.
 We are currently lower than similar Districts in our premiums up to this point.
 One option is to have employees pay a portion of their single coverage.
-This is common in other districts; however, it would put a higher burden on the classified staff members who earn a lower salary.
-A fixed employee contribution amount for single coverage is a larger percentage of the classified employees' gross income than certificated staff.
+This is common in other districts; however, it would put a higher burden on the classified staff members who earns a lower salary.
+A fixed employee contribution amount for single coverage is a larger percentage of their gross income than certificated staff.